waw3/make/src/readme.txt

 == Changelog ==

+= 1.7.0 - May 4 2016 =
+* Changed: Big under-the-hood changes to the code for improved efficiency and maintainability.
+Many functions and hooks have been deprecated.
+  * See the beta announcement for a complete list: https://thethemefoundry.com/blog/make-1-7-beta-1/
+* Improved: Instant style previews in the Customizer.
+* Improved: New interface for managing Social Icons.
+* Improved: Support for the Custom Logo functionality introduced in WordPress 4.5.
+* New feature: Color and typography settings for buttons.
+* New feature: One-click migration of theme settings from parent to child theme.
+* Improved: Yoast SEO breadcrumb now available for the Posts page.
+* Improved: Gallery slider waits for all images to load before fully initializing.
+* Improved: Google Fonts DNS is now pre-fetched when fonts are being used.
+* Improved: Added theme support for partial widget refresh in the Customizer.
+* New feature: Modify the search field label via the Customizer.
+* Changed: Section title template now uses WP's the_archive_title() template tag.
+* Changed: The default content width is now 960 instead of 620.
+* Bux fix: PHP error messages on image attachment pages.
+* Bux fix: Prevent the getimagesize read error that periodically appeared in some situations.
+* Updated: Font Awesome icon library updated to version 4.6.1.
+* Updated: The latest list of Google fonts.
+* New feature: Swedish translation.
+Props Erik Holmquist.

 = 1.6.7 - December 17 2015 =
 * Bug fix: Builder content would lose paragraphs and line breaks in some situations when switching between editors.
 * Improved: Better styling of the WooCommerce cart page on narrow screens < 480px wide.